 Dissolved Hexavalent Chromium - A qualitative RP analysis was conducted as there was not enough detectable data to conduct a quantitative RP analysis.
-Sample results for dissolved hexavalent chromium were all below a detection limit of 10 μ g/l, compared to the NIL of 17 μ g/l.
+Sample results for dissolved hexavalent chromium were all below a detection limit of 10 μ g/l, compared to the NIL of 11 μ g/l.
 The detection limit was less than the proposed NIL but greater than half of the proposed NIL; therefore, report only requirements have been retained in the permit.

-Potentially Dissolved Copper - The RP analysis for potentially dissolved copper was based upon the NIL of 17 μ g/l, as described in the WQA.
-With the available data, the normal distribution was used to determine the appropriate statistics to determine the MEPC.
-The chronic MEPC was greater than the MAPC, therefore limitations are required and a 30-day average requirement has been retained in the permit.
-Because this limitation is more stringent than the previous limit, the permittee may not be able to consistently meet this limitation.
-Therefore, a compliance schedule has been added to the permit to give the permittee time to meet this limitation.
-An interim limit of 21 μ g/l is included.
-A numeric limitation for the daily maximum will also be included in the permit in accordance with the Reasonable Potential Policy (CW-1), because this parameter is present in the effluent, in order to assure source control and/or treatment is maintained.
+Potentially Dissolved Copper - The RP analysis for potentially dissolved copper was based upon the WQBEL of 51 μ g/l, as described in the WQA.
+With the available data, the log-normal distribution was used to determine the appropriate statistics to determine the MEPC.
+A qualitative determination of RP has been made for potentially dissolved copper based on the facility type, size, documented infiltration/inflow, and the presence of this parameter in the effluent.
+A numeric limitation will be included in the permit in accordance with the Reasonable Potential Policy (CW-1), because this parameter is present in the effluent, in order to assure source control and/or treatment is maintained.